feitzi/AbstractEnum.Net/README.md

 [![Build history](https://buildstats.info/circleci/chart/feitzi/AbstractEnum.Net?includeBuildsFromPullRequest=false&branch=master)](https://circleci.com/gh/feitzi/AbstractEnum.Net/tree/master)

 # AbstractEnum.Net
-With AbstractEnum.net you can easily use Java like enums with own enum properties in your .net code.
+With AbstractEnum.Net you can easily use Java like enums with own enum properties in your .Net code.
+As a result of using AbstractEnum.Net like Enums you get more readable and  practical enums types.
+(Obviously AbstactEnum.Net Enums are basicly only sinleton classes with static fields, but practicly you can almost use it like default Enums)
 This package is based on the code of [HeadSpringLabs/Enumeration](https://github.com/HeadspringLabs/Enumeration).

 You are welcome to contribute to this .Net Standard Library with a new pull request or with a new [issue](https://github.com/feitzi/AbstractEnum.Net/issues/new).